Icinga/icinga2/doc/7-icinga-template-library.md

 For test and demo purposes only.
 The `random` check command does not support any vars.

+### <a id="itl-exception"></a> exception

+Check command for the built-in `exception` check.
+This check throws an exception.

+For test and demo purposes only.
+The `exception` check command does not support any vars.

 # <a id="plugin-check-commands"></a> Plugin Check Commands